kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

     let loginRoute = MainAPIRoute.login.url
     let expected_loginRoute = "https://api.superdoperidesharingapp.com/login"

-    XCTAssert(
-        wEmailRoute.absoluteString == expected_wemail
-    )

-    XCTAssert(
-        loginRoute.absoluteString == expected_loginRoute
-    )
+    XCTAssertEqual(wEmailRoute.absoluteString, expected_wemail)
+    XCTAssertEqual(loginRoute.absoluteString, expected_loginRoute)
 }
 ```

 As you can see, our tests are going to pass and now we have gotten rid of all code duplication and our URLS are looking a lot more Swifty.

 ### Conclusion
-Enums with raw values are a great way to represent stringly APIs in a more expressive and safe manner.
+`Enums` with raw values are a great way to represent stringly APIs in a more expressive and safe manner.
 While it's not a complete replacement for declaring your global constants, it's a technique that's good to keep in mind when setting up any finite set of string values.

-Another pattern that is also common is to have a _struct_ or _singleton_ class to act as a namespace for a couple of static string constants.
+Another pattern that is also common is to have a `struct` or `singleton` class to act as a namespace for a couple of static string constants.

 Thanks for reading!